birs-math/BIRS-Ruby-template/README.md

 workshops/tmp/
 ```

-Create a simple reverse-proxy config for nginx
+Create a simple reverse-proxy config for nginx, the host in hte `proxypass` stanza should match whatevern you use for the service name in `compose.yml`
 ```bash
 # reverse-proxy.conf